jariperttunen/lukeghg/CRFREPORTER_ANNUAL_CHECK.md

 The years starting from 1961 miss the current inventory year.
 It is not automatically added.
 The current inventory year must be inserted by hand in CRFReporter.

-## CrfReporter PartyProfile xml
+## CRFReporter PartyProfile xml

-The CrfReporter PartyProfile xml is the template for the inventory results.
+The CRFReporter PartyProfile xml is the template for the inventory results.
-In the course of inventory in the fall there tends to be several CrfReporter updates.
+In the course of inventory in the fall there tends to be several CRFReporter updates.
-During PartyProfile xml import (with inventory results) CrfReporter checks that the PartyProfile xml matches the CrfReporter version.
-Keep the PartyProfile xml in sync with CrfReporter version.
+During PartyProfile xml import (with inventory results) CRFReporter checks that the PartyProfile xml matches the CRFReporter version.
+Keep the PartyProfile xml in sync with CRFReporter version.